ewasm/evm2wasm/README.md

 +---------------------------------------------------
 | Reserved space for the stack (32768 bytes)
 | - each stack entry is 256 bit
-| - stack is limited to 1024 entries
+| - the stack is limited to 1024 entries
 +---------------------------------------------------
 | Word count (4 bytes)
 | (Number of 256 bit words stored in memory)